Locations:

 In addition to antihistamines, some people find relief from steroid nasal sprays.
 That includes brands like Nasonex®, Nasacort® or Flonase®.

 These sprays are safe to use throughout pregnancy, at the same recommended dosage, Dr. Zanotti says.
-If your allergies are really kicked into high gear, you can use both an oral antihistamine and nasal spray together.
+If your allergies have really kicked into high gear, you can use both an oral antihistamine and nasal spray together.

 You may have heard that some nasal sprays can be addictive, but that’s only true of decongestant sprays.
 Those shouldn’t be used when you’re pregnant.
 Steroid sprays aren’t habit-forming.
-If fact, they should be used regularly to have the best effect.
+In fact, they should be used regularly to have the best effect.

 Additionally, you could try saline nasal sprays.
 Those products use a combination of water and salt.
-They’re safe for pregnancy.
+They’re considered safe for pregnancy.
 And they can be an effective, non-medicinal solution for your nasal congestion.

 Allergy shots